 It is important to remember that the Results Matter-approved tools (GOLD® AEPS and CORAdvantage®) are assessments, not curricula.
 A curriculum is a set of strategies for learning experiences while an assessment gauges whether children have met various standards of learning and development.
 Each component has a distinct place in designing effective classroom practices.
 Assessment tools on the Results Matter menu are intended to be used with any developmentally appropriate curriculum that takes a holistic approach to development and learning.
 Educators and leaders are encouraged to thoughtfully choose the most appropriate evidence-based curriculum for their program and how they will assess whether children have met certain standards while teaching using the curriculum.

 See the National Association for the Education of Young Children’s position statement on early childhood curriculum, assessment, and program evaluation for more information about the qualities of effective curriculum and assessment.

 Alignment to Current Standards and Best Practices

-The Results Matter approach to assessment aligns with a variety standards and best practices that early childhood educators are subject to:
+The Results Matter approach to assessment aligns with a variety of standards and best practices that early childhood educators are subject to:

 Assessment tools on the Results Matter menu have been aligned to the Colorado Preschool Academic Standards, Colorado Early Childhood and Development Guidelines, and Head Start Early Learning Outcomes Framework.
 Item-level alignments are available on the Results Matter Implementation Page and/or within the online assessment tools.